 Pricing: Sessions are $35 regardless of age.

 With a name like Tube World, the tubing has to be good, right?
 Tube World is a five run snow tube park located in Chataloochee Ski Area.

-Tickets may be purchased in advance.
+Tickets may be purchased up to two weeks in advance.

 Make a weekend of it and book lodging in Maggie Valley.

 Sugar Mountain Resort is a popular ski resort in North Carolina, known for its ski school with cute bear mascots that kids can’t get enough of.
 Spend a day on the slopes and then enjoy an evening of snow tubing to round our a perfect snow day.

 Sugar Mountain Resort made our list of the best ski resorts in the Southeast for families.